vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 ## Conclusion

 In this lab you had an opportunity to try out Oracle’s In-Memory performance claims with queries that run against a table with over 23 million rows (i.e. LINEORDER), which resides in both the IM column store and the buffer cache.
-From a very simple aggregation, to more complex queries with multiple columns and filter predicates, the IM column store was able to out perform the buffer cache queries.
-Remember both sets of queries are executing completely within memory, so that’s quite an impressive improvement.

-These significant performance improvements are possible because of Oracle’s unique in-memory columnar format that allows us to only scan the columns we need and to take full advantage of SIMD vector processiong.
-We also got a little help from our new in-memory storage indexes, which allow us to prune out unnecessary data.
-Remember that with the IM column store, every column has a storage index that is automatically maintained for you.
+In Spite of running DML and BATCH jobs against LINEORDER table and querying the new data added, the performance was not affected.
+We can conclude that In-Memory operation not only improves query performance, but is not affected by DML or ETL jobs on the underlying table.

+Remember, new data added as part of a bulk load operation is only visible after the session performing the DML commits.
+If the bulk load is done using a direct path operation, the data is written directly to disk and bypasses the buffer cache and the IM column store.
+The next query that accesses that data will trigger the newly inserted data to be populated into the column store, unless the table is configured with a non-default PRIORITY.
+Single row change done via the buffer cache (OLTP style changes), are typically committed immediately and are reflected in the column store as they occur.
+The buffer cache and the column store are kept transactionally consistent.

 ## Acknowledgements

-- **Author** - Vijay Balebail , Andy Rivenes
+- **Author** - Vijay Balebail, Maqsood Aalam .
 - **Last Updated By/Date** - Oct 2020.

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).